ARTICLES

 2. Night Phlox (Zaluzianskya Ovata)

-The Night Phlox is a beautiful flowering plant native to South Africa.
-Its blooms resemble small daisies and release a sweet and honey-like fragrance after the sun goes down, making it one of the eight ideal flowers that bloom at night.
-The leaves form a dense, low-growing clump that looks lush and green.
+The Night Phlox is a flowering plant native to South Africa.
+Its small flowers resemble daisies and release a sweet and honey-like fragrance after the sun goes down, making it one of the eight ideal flowers that bloom at night.
+The leaves form a dense, low-growing clump that looks full and green.
 On a final note, this flowering plant is a good option to place in borders, rock gardens, and pots.

 Night Phlox flowers blooming at night